pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 exit
 ```

-# Appendix: Useful commands
+# Appendix: Useful resources
 Using the SubcellularDistribution pipeline requires some interaction with your operating system via the terminal.
-Here are a few useful commands that you may find helpful.
+Here are a few resources and commands that you may find helpful.

+## Basics of image analysis
+It's important to understand the fundamentals underlying image analysis.
+I recommend this series of talks on iBiology from Anne Carpenter (of CellProfiler) and Kevin Eliceiri (of ImageJ): [the Basics of Bioimage Analysis](https://www.ibiology.org/techniques/bioimage-analysis/)

+## Running Jupyter notebooks
+This beginner's guide may be helpful: [What is Jupyter?](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)

 ## Useful Linux commands
 The [Software Carpentry](http://swcarpentry.github.io/shell-novice/) has a nice introduction to using the Unix shell that you may find helpful.